scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 ChemKED file describing a shock tube experiment cannot include ``compression-time`` or ``volume-history`` elements.

-After the simulation parameters are parsed and checked, the ``parse_files.create_simulations`` function creates a list of ``Simulation`` objects.
+After parsing and checking the simulation parameters, the ``parse_files.create_simulations`` function creates a list of ``Simulation`` objects.

 Autoignition simulation procedure
 ---------------------------------

-Once a list of ``Simulation`` objects has been initialized, the member function ``setup_case`` prepares each object to perform a simulation by initiating the governing equations that model shock tubes and rapid compression machines.
-These equations will briefly be described.
+Once ``parse_files.create_simulations`` initializes a list of ``Simulation`` objects, the member function
+``setup_case`` prepares each object to perform a simulation by initiating the governing equations that model shock tubes and rapid compression machines.
+These equations are briefly described next.

-The thermochemical state of a general chemical kinetic system can be expressed with a composition state vector :math:`\Phi`:
+The thermochemical state of a general chemical kinetic system is expressed with a composition state vector :math:`\Phi`:

 .. math::